tlh/workgroups.el/README.md

   frame-morphing and other chrome, and cleaner code.
 And it's maintained.

-**Q:** What's difference between a window configuration, a wconfig and a workgroup?
+**Q:** What's the difference between a "window configuration", a "wconfig" and a "workgroup"?

-**A:** A "Window configuration" is Emacs' opaque internal representation of frame state.  "wconfigs" are Workgroups' own independent window configuration type.
-And "workgroups" are a named set of multiple wconfigs (a base config and a working config for each frame).
+**A:** A "window configuration" is Emacs' opaque internal representation of frame state.
+A "wconfig" is Workgroups' own independent window configuration type.
+And a "workgroup" is a named set of multiple wconfigs (one base config, and then a working config for each frame).

 ## A Note On Application Buffers